L'Enfant sauvage (album): Touring and promotion

-On 30 April 2012, the band performed a new song for the forthcoming album, the title track "L'Enfant Sauvage", at Rockstore in Montpellier.
+On 30 April 2012, the band performed a new song for the forthcoming album, the title track "L'Enfant sauvage", at Rockstore in Montpellier.
 Music and lyric videos have been released for five songs off the album: "Explosia", "L'Enfant Sauvage", "The Axe", "Liquid Fire", and "Born in Winter".

 The band toured North America in support of the album with the Devin Townsend Project and The Atlas Moth in 2013, and also launched a worldwide tour.
 In March 2014 the band released a DVD/CD live album of their performance at the Brixton Academy in London on 24 March 2013 entitled Les Enfants Sauvages through Roadrunner.
 It also featured a 60-page hardcover book featuring photographs of the band taken around the world in the course of the last few years of their touring, spanning over 150 shows.

 Reception

 Critical reception

 L'Enfant Sauvage was met with universal acclaim from music critics.
-At Metacritic (a review aggregator site which assigns a normalized rating out of 100 from music critics), based on 10 critics, the album has received a score of 86/100, which indicates "universal acclaim".
+On Metacritic, based on 10 reviews, the album has received a score of 86/100, which indicates "universal acclaim".

 Writing for the BBC, Raziq Rauf wrote that "This is as flawless an extreme metal album as you'll hear, in 2012 or any other year", adding that "Gojira is one of the finest bands of our generation, and with L'Enfant Sauvage they've created another album to suit such a reputation."
 In his review of the album for The Guardian, Dom Lawson gave the album a perfect rating, writing that "Their fifth studio album sustains their trademark blend of unfathomable heaviness, structural invention and ecological-cum-existential poetry while subtly enhancing its dramatic and emotional impact", concluding that "overall this is a ferociously original piece of work that reaches its electrifying zenith on The Gift of Guilt: six minutes of sledgehammer sorrow built from riffs that sound like warning shots fired from the planet's doomed and turbulent core.
 This is metal taken to a higher plane of brilliance."